-Snow goose hunting is another mainstay of waterfowl hunting in District 14.
-It provides a very different alternative to hunting dabbling ducks.
+Snow goose hunting is another mainstay of waterfowl hunting in District 14, providing a very different alternative to hunting dabbling ducks.
 Whatcom County was added to Goose Management Area (GMA) 1 during the 2020-21 season.
-This change was made because the population is healthy and stable, which is evaluated using data collected on the breeding grounds and during winter aerial surveys of the Skagit-Fraser River Delta.
-These regulations will continue for the 2023-24 season. so hunters in Skagit and Whatcom have a liberal bag limit of 10 white geese per day and a 30-bird possession limit.
+This population is healthy and stable and is evaluated using data collected on snow goose breeding grounds and during winter aerial surveys of the Skagit-Fraser River Delta.
+During the 2024-2025 season, hunters in Skagit and Whatcom will enjoy a liberal bag limit of 10 white geese per day and a 30-bird possession limit.

-The winter Skagit-Fraser River Delta snow goose aerial population survey was flown at the end of February 2023.
-The count was approximately 30,000 lower than in 2022.
-This was greatly affected by a widespread avian influenza outbreak that started in November 2022.
-The outbreak caused substantial mortality, and based on mortality clean-up efforts, juvenile birds seemed to be especially vulnerable.
-If the productivity on Wrangel Island, Russia, is good, hunters can expect the population to be similar to or slightly less than the population that arrived in the fall of 2022.
+The winter Skagit-Fraser River Delta snow goose aerial population survey was flown in March 2024.
+If the productivity on Wrangel Island, Russia is good, hunters can expect the population to be similar to or slightly less than the population that arrived in the fall of 2023.
 Should conditions on the breeding grounds result in poor productivity, a slight to medium population decrease is expected.

 Hunters interested in harvesting snow geese should seek access to multiple properties before the season.
 The early season is the best time to lure geese, particularly juveniles, with decoys.
-In this area, flocks stay within a several-mile home range but do not necessarily return to the same field they were feeding in the previous day.
+In this area, flocks stay within a several mile home range but do not necessarily return to the same field they were feeding in the previous day.
 Due to their large numbers and aggressive feeding, the species exhaust a food source quickly.
 Hunting in corn stubble is a widespread technique at the beginning of the hunting season.
 As the season progresses, snow goose diets diversify, and geese begin to feed in a variety of crop fields, including winter wheat, hay or silage, and potatoes.
 Snow geese are most abundant on public and private land on Fir Island in District 14.
 However, geese do spend time in areas on either side of Interstate 5, north of Burlington and in the Edison area.
-Snow geese routinely rest on saltwater bays throughout District 14.
+Snow geese routinely rest on saltwater bays throughout the district.
 Flocks fly low enough during severe weather, opening up opportunities for pass shooting on various public and private lands and waters.
 For ethical reasons, hunters should avoid wounding or failing to retrieve waterfowl.